yuxwang99/ESL-VWR2A-simulator/kernels/fft/README.md

     * The next FFT_SIZE/2 values are the real weights
     * The final FFT_SIZE/2 values are the imaginary weights

+SRF Initialization:
+* Whoever figures out how this kernel works, please update the README here :)

 Outputs:
 * The FFT result vector whose length is FFT_SIZE